Gio-the-Programmer/Easy-Perlin-Noise-Algorithm-JavaScript/README.md

-Ctrl + F and modify as you see fit
+"Ctrl + F", and then modify as you see fit

 // MyMapGenerator.js
 var pixelValues = PerlinNoise(true); *Perlin Noise displayed with Gradients